DataONEorg/dataone-web/content/learning/portals-tutorial.md

 * **Publish Year:** Use either the sliding scale or enter start and end years manually
 * **Year of Data Coverage** : Searches for data packages with temporal coverages within the selected date range.
 As with the Publish Year search, use either the sliding scale or enter manually
 * **Location** : This filter will search within the data packages' geographic description field, meaning that you can search by both name or type of location (eg. United States or forest)
-* I**nteractive Map:** Use the interactive map on the right side of the page to zoom in or out to a specific region, the search list will filter as you move across the map.
+* **Interactive Map:** Use the interactive map on the right side of the page to zoom in or out to a specific region, the search list will filter as you move across the map.

 If you need assistance assembling portal data using a complex query, please contact the DataONE Support Team at support@dataone.org.

-## **Data Package Metrics**
+## Data Package Metrics

 As stated in Portal Main Components, the metrics page is a default function provided by DataONE.
 This page cannot be edited and cannot be viewed while editing.
 Users do have the option to delete the page if they'd like.
 To delete the page, select the arrow next to the word "Metrics" in the tab and choose "Delete" from the dropdown list.